Last Updated: January 13, 2021

 Through our Sites and Apps, subject to your consent if required by law, we may collect the following personal information:

-- Identifiers (including name and contact information including telephone number, email address, or postal address)
+- Identifiers (including name and contact information such as telephone number, email address, or postal address)

 - Information protected against security breaches (such as social security number, financial account information and username and password)